george82928/addressbook/README.md

 1. A working user interface is not required, nor the use of any frameworks.

 We are looking for all acceptance criteria to be demonstrable through tests

+## How to verify the result ##
+Just run AddressBookTest.java as junit test and see if the test is passing or not.